Reikooters/YoutubeTitleForYvonne/README.md

 4. Give the source a name, e.g. "Now Playing" and click the "Add Source" button.
 5. Next to the "Text" field, tick the "Read from file" checkbox.
 6. Click the "Browse" button that appears.
-7. Choose the text file which is written to by YoutubeTitleForYvonne - by default this is "nowplaying.txt" in the application folder, but you can also configure this in the Options screen.
+7. Choose the text file which is written to by YoutubeTitleForYvonne - by default this is `nowplaying.txt` in the application folder, but you can also configure this in the Options screen.
 8. Configure the font, color and styles to your liking.
 9. Click the "Done" button.